reviewrelic-universe/ios-sdk/README.md

 ## License

-ReviewRelic is available under the MIT license.
+ReviewRelic is available under the Apache license.
 See the LICENSE file for more info.